whatheheckDev/Pascal-Pyramid-Java/README.md

 4. Run the program by entering java Main in the terminal.

 # How to use
-Input a number of layers that you would like to generate (0 returns the "top" of the pyramid) Each individual layer will be shows in the terminal
+Input a number of layers that you would like to generate (0 returns the "top" of the pyramid).
+The upper bound is 40.
+Each individual layer will be shows in the terminal